MahnoorAsghar/metal3-docs/design/baremetal-operator/raid-disk-controller.md

 ### Non-Goals

-This specification does not deal with ``software-raid`` and extension for it.
+- This specification does not deal with ``software-raid`` and extension for it.
+- It does not attempt to cover any generic (vendor agnostic)  naming convention for disks or controllers.
+- It does not cover testing for hardware from all the vendors.
+It will only be tested on Dell EMC hardware, and other vendors will have to test it on their hardware.

 ## Proposal